- Open rate 22.58%

 |Open rate||Click-through rate||Unsubscribe rate||Spam rate|

-Use welcome emails as your secret weapon to get high conversion rates
+Use welcome emails as your secret weapon to high conversions

-If you had to send only one single email to your target audience, it’d better be a welcome message.
+If you could only send one email to your audience, make it a welcome message.

 Why?
-Because the average open rates for welcome emails are over 80%!
-The click-through rates aren't half-bad either, scoring above 20%.
-That's about four times as many opens and clicks as in other marketing messages.
+Because according to our latest data, the average open rates for welcome emails are over 80%!
+The click-through rates aren't bad either, scoring almost 23%.

-What the data from our study suggests is that image-based emails perform better – both in terms of the average open and click-through rates.
+What the data does suggest is that image-based emails perform better – both in terms of the average open and click-through rates.

-But once again, this doesn't necessarily have to be the case for your audience.
+But once again, this might not be the case for your audience.

-What I'd suggest is to make your communication more versatile, try both approaches, and A/B test individual messages to find your winning strategy.
+I suggest making your communication more versatile, try both approaches, and A/B test individual messages to find your winning strategy.

-And once you've done that, don't stop evaluating your results and make sure that you're always optimizing your email marketing campaigns.
+And once you've done that, don't stop evaluating your results.
+Make sure you're always optimizing your email marketing campaigns.